Here are all the winners from the Grammys 2022 – rolling list

 Chris Cornell – ‘No One Sings Like You Anymore Vol. 1’

-Foo Fighters – ‘Medicine At Midnight’
+Foo Fighters – ‘Medicine At Midnight’ – winner

 Paul McCartney – ‘McCartney III’